prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/22_agi.md

 - Ring
 - Field

+Fun facts:
-Each can be discrete or continuous.
+- Each can be discrete or continuous.

-Groups: represent symmetry
+- Groups: represent symmetry

-Monoids: equivalent to functors in category theory
+- Monoids: equivalent to functors in category theory

-Monoids: can represent abstract data types in computer science
+- Monoids: can represent abstract data types in computer science

-Peano axioms on natural numbers are equivalent to a semi-ring, on integers are equivalent to a ring, on rationals are equivalent to a field.
+- Peano axioms on natural numbers are equivalent to a semi-ring, on integers are equivalent to a ring, on rationals are equivalent to a field.

 [*^ back to top ^*](#toc)